Give us a call.

-Wood heating is the largest source of smoke (fine particle) pollution in the Spokane metro area during the heating season.
-Making matters worse are the stable weather patterns we experience during winter that trap smoke near the ground.
+Wood heating is the largest source of smoke (fine particle) pollution in Spokane County during the heating season.
+Stable weather patterns can make matters worse by trapping smoke near the ground during the winter.

 Today’s new wood stoves burn much cleaner and efficiently, but how the stove is operated is the biggest factor in how much it smokes.
 The goal is to see only heat waves or just a wisp of smoke from the chimney.